 Conversely, in a Chapter 13 bankruptcy, a debtor establishes a payment plan over a period of several years to pay off most or all of his or her debts.
 He or she is usually not required to sell assets to satisfy creditors so long as the debtor can make the payments on any debts or liens on that property.

-The bankruptcy exemptions refer to the property and assets that a debtor will not have to sell in a Chapter 7 bankruptcy process.
-Most states have a list of exemptions under state law, while the federal bankruptcy law also has its own list of exemptions.
+Bankruptcy exemptions designate the real property and other assets that are protected from creditors in a Chapter 7 bankruptcy process.
+Most states have a list of exemptions under state law, while federal bankruptcy law also provides an alternative schedule of exemptions.
 In Vermont, you have the choice between using either the federal bankruptcy exemptions or the bankruptcy exemptions under Vermont law - but you must choose one list or the other.

 The federal bankruptcy exemptions include: